TyphonLang/Typhon/README.md

 ## Running

-To run Typhon, first download the JAR from [Bintray](https://bintray.com/iconmaster5326/maven/typhon/_latestVersion), our Maven repository and download provider.
+To run Typhon, first download the complete JAR from [Bintray](https://bintray.com/iconmaster5326/maven/typhon/_latestVersion), our Maven repository and download provider.
+Note that there are three JARs to download per version; to get the one you can run from the command line, look for the one with `-complete` at the end of the file name.
 Then invoke it like so:

 ```
-java -jar typhon.jar
+java -jar typhon-complete.jar
 ```

 This will print the basic Typhon usage, showing you what subcommands and options you can specify.
 The most basic use of Typhon is to check programs for compilation errors; to do this, run the `check` subcommand as follows:

 ```
-java -jar typhon.jar check your_file.tn
+java -jar typhon-complete.jar check your_file.tn
 ```

 To run Typhon programs, check out [TnBox](https://github.com/TyphonLang/TnBox), the official Typhon VM.
 You can also check and run programs from Eclipse using [TnClipse](https://github.com/TyphonLang/TnClipse).